 Instead of wishing time to speed up, remember these quirks are part of your life you can’t have again.
 Even less-than-pleasant stages like the first few months of sleep deprivation will seem nostalgic.
 My husband and I now reminisce about our three-times-a-night wake ups with a chuckle.

 Treasure the state they’re in

-I regret I don’t have too many videos of my oldest son when he was still an infant because I almost forget what it was like to hold him.
-I’m scared the same will happen with the babies, so I try to take videos a few times a month.
+I regret I don’t have many videos of my oldest son when he was still an infant.
+I almost forget the feeling of holding him.
+I’m scared the same will happen with the twins, so I take videos a few times a month.

 You’ll miss when they outgrow interests

-“He isn’t really interested in taking walks around the block with me anymore,” my husband said.
-It was like the end of an era, now that my son has found new interests in lieu of old ones like walking around the block, playing with magnets or other activities that had at one point occupied most of his time.
+“He isn’t interested in taking walks around the block with me anymore,” my husband said.
+Like the end of an era, my son has found new interests instead of old ones like walking around the block.
+Activities that had at one point occupied most of his time.

 So far my kiddo still sleeps with his lovey every night.
 You know I’ll be in tears when he wants his special toy no longer.

-And even though the days have been long, I can’t believe just how quickly time has taken my little baby away and replaced him with a bona fide kid.
+And even though the days have been long, I can’t believe just how quickly time flies.
+It has taken my little baby away and replaced him with a bona fide kid.
 The lesson I learned?
 Kiss my babies’ pudgy feet, because before I know it, they’ll be stinky all too quickly.

 What do you miss about your kids’ “younger days”?
 When do you feel like time flies quickly?
 Let me know in the comments!

 Get organized with a FREE copy of my ebook, Time Management Strategies for the Overwhelmed Mom!
 You'll also get exclusive parenting tips and giveaways you won't find on the blog.